 Engagement is a major concern for leaders of hybrid and remote teams.
 Will remote employees work as hard when they’re at home?
 Will they work too hard?
 Do they feel distanced from their co-workers?
 All of these are potential factors in a drop in engagement.
 This could lead to lower productivity, and eventually to shedding vital staff.

 HR teams have the tools to help analyze engagement trends and monitor employee wellbeing.
 Strategies here include things like:

 - Conducting regular pulse surveys to monitor employee sentiment

 - Supporting employee wellbeing and helping resolve conflicts

 - Ensuring that employee benefits are suited to new circumstances

 - Tracking employee turnover and conducting exit interviews

 When working with a hybrid or traditional team, HR’s goal is to ensure that everyone has the right conditions to do a great job.
 When the environment is stable and supportive, a successful team culture will emerge.4.
-Coach leaders
+Support leaders

 HR professionals often provide coaching to senior leaders within the organization.
 This kind of coaching can cover topics such as:

 In a changing team environment, this kind of culture is more valuable than ever.
 Most leaders will benefit from coaching on topics related to managing a hybrid team.
 This coaching should cover topics such as communicating with remote employees, resource planning with flexible schedules, and promoting team spirit in a hybrid environment.